Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 AI Functions are blocks used when writing scripts.<br>
 This is a list of all of them, separated according to the function type

 For space, I've created the groups `data_type`, buildings, `digits` and `letters`.
-When you see these, just know that there's this impulse works for for all items in its coresponding list:
+When you see these, just know that the specified action works for for all items in its coresponding list:

 `data_type` = `bool`, `double`, `int`, `string`, `vector`